MarcosHolloways/MarcosHolloways/README.md

 Here are some of my favorite projects:

-- [Project Name](https://github.com/MarcosHolloways/Alien-Game) - A brief description of what this project is about.
+- [Alien Game](https://github.com/MarcosHolloways/Alien-Game) - A brief description of what this project is about.
-- [Another Project](https://github.com/MarcosHolloways/Basketball) - A brief description of what this project is about.
+- [Basketball Game](https://github.com/MarcosHolloways/Basketball) - A brief description of what this project is about.

 ### YouTube Channel